greg-raven/Uncommon-Sense/_posts/2009-04-04-belief-in-the-free-market.md

 ---
-title: 'Belief in the free market'
+title: "Belief in the free market"
 layout: post
 categories:
 - capitalism